DC residents protest as White House says federal agents will be on patrol 24/7

 The city's Democratic mayor walked a political tightrope, referring to the takeover as an “authoritarian push” at one point and later framing the infusion of officers as boost to public safety, though one with few specific barometers for success.
 The Republican president has said crime in the city was at emergency levels that only such federal intervention could fix — even as District of Columbia leaders pointed to statistics showing violent crime at a 30-year low after a sharp rise two years ago.

-For two days, small groups of federal officers have been visible in scattered areas of the city.
-But a significant increase was expected Wednesday at the Guard's armory and troops were expected to start doing more missions in Washington on Thursday, according to a Guard spokesman who spoke on condition of anonymity to describe the planning process.
+For two days, small groups of federal officers had been visible in scattered areas of the city.
+But more were present in high-profile locations Wednesday and troops were expected to start doing more missions in Washington on Thursday, according to a National Guard spokesman who spoke on condition of anonymity to describe the planning process.

 On Wednesday, agents from Homeland Security Investigations patrolled the popular U Street corridor.
 Drug Enforcement Administration officers were seen on the National Mall, while National Guard members were parked nearby.
 DEA agents also joined Metropolitan Police Department officers on patrol in the Navy Yard neighborhood, while FBI agents stood along the heavily trafficked Massachusetts Avenue.